sanketsaurav/assemblyai-python-sdk/README.rst

     text = transcript.text

-Transcripts take about half the duration of the audio to complete.
+Instead of a local file, you can also specify a url for the audio file:

+    transcript = aai.transcribe(audio_url='https://example.com/example.wav')

 Custom language models